JARVIS-AI/MyGit-Info/README.md

 ## The END

-Thanks to who help me to get grow, get knowledge, feed me, help me, loves me, ecouraged me, raise me, make me, hard me
+Thanks to who help me to grow me, get knowledge for me, feed me, help me, loves me, ecouraged me, raise me, make me, make me

-to good man, friends with me, like me, teach me, litrate me and so on.
+good & helpful & cool person, friends with me, like me, teach me, litrate me and so on. 😉

-Spciall Thanks to : 🙏🏻
+Special Thanks to : 🙏🏻

 My Mother , Father 😇